technologiesubtile/SX1281-ESP8266-BLE-Transceiver/README.md

 Disclaimer

 No warranty of correctness or suitability for a particular purpose is given.
-Due to fluctuations of values of similar antennas from different manufacturers and even among different specimen from the same manufacturer, it is recommended to perform measurements for each individual implementation.
-It is the sole responisbility of the user to comply with local legislation regarding spectrum allocation and authorized RF power.
+Hard- and software may not be used for applications that require failsafe operation including but not limited to medical and life sustaining systems and passenger transport.
+It is the sole responsibility of the user to comply with local regulations regarding spectrum allocation and authorized RF power.